coltonap2/Higgs-Peak-Signal-Search-using-Bayesian-Analysis/README.md

 The repository is organized as a reproducible workflow rather than solely as a record of the final result.
 Each stage of the analysis—from data preparation and event selection to statistical modeling and pseudo-experiment generation—is documented so that the analysis can be reproduced, modified, and extended.
 Although the Higgs boson serves as the primary physics case study, the underlying statistical workflow is intended to provide a foundation that can be adapted to other counting-based particle-physics searches and datasets.

-Future development will extend the framework to signal-strength limit setting and further generalize the statistical and modeling components for use beyond the Higgs rediscovery analysis.

 # 2. Data
 ## 2.1 LHC Run 2 Data
 The analysis begins with publicly available proton-proton collision data from the ATLAS Collaboration through the CERN Open Data Portal.
 The datasets used in this analysis were collected during the 2016 LHC data-taking period at a center-of-mass energy of $13$ TeV and were released as part of the ATLAS 2020 Open Data release for educational use.